IJASI/Team-5---Project/README.md

 ![alt text](https://github.com/IJASI/Team-5---Project/blob/main/svm_model.png)

+Overall I am very happy with the results from the Decision Tree model.
+I would like more time to optimize it before using testing it will real money

-If I had more time, I wanted to create an optimize a neural network model using Keras.
+If I had more time, I want to create an optimize a neural network model using Keras.